 (d) Whether the proposal involves limitation on access to the proposed waters.

-The variation to the Licence is for the addition of species, so even with the placement of additional longlines, the variation is unlikely to substantially limit access to waters.
+The variation to the Licence is for the addition of species, so even with the placement of additional longlines, the variation will not limit access to waters.

 (e) The possible impact on navigation